Skip to main content

 Out-of-school children

-Globally, there are 244 million out of school children and youth.
+Globally, there are 251 million out of school children and youth.
 A new model developed by the UNESCO Institute for Statistics and the Global Education Monitoring Report suggests that the primary out-of-school rate has been declining faster than previously thought, even if the rate of decline has slowed down in recent years.
-The number of lower-secondary out-of-school children has remained relatively stable since 2014.

 Conflict is a key reason for stagnation.
 Unfortunately conflict also means that the availability and quality of data deteriorates, although some countries continue to report estimates.
 More and sustained information over time is also needed to properly assess the recent impact of COVID-19 on enrolment.